Fornication: Generalities

-The Pauline epistles contain multiple condemnations of various forms of extramarital sex.
-The First Epistle to the Corinthians states "Flee fornication" and lists adulterers and fornicators in a list of "unrighteous [who] shall not inherit the kingdom of God" (1 Corinthians 6:9 and 6:18).
-First Corinthians and the Epistle to the Galatians also address fornication.
-The Apostolic Decree of the Council of Jerusalem also includes a prohibition of fornication.
+The Old Testament contains references to violent acts but also non-violent acts of fornication, sex outside the marriage, using the word זָנָה (zanah), etymologically related to the Arabic concept of zina.

 Throughout history, most theologians have argued that any and all forms of premarital sex are immoral.
 A historical example is the medieval English monastic, John Baconthorpe.
 A more contemporary example is the modern-day theologian Lee Gatiss who argues that premarital sex is immoral based on scripture.
-He states that, from a Biblical perspective, "physical union should not take place outside a "one flesh" (i.e. marriage) union [...]
+He states that, from a biblical perspective, "physical union should not take place outside a 'one flesh' (i.e. marriage) union [...]
 In [1 Corinthians] chapter 7 Paul addresses the situation of two unmarried Christians who are burning with passion (7:8–9) who should either exercise self-control or be permitted to marry (cf. verses 36–38).
 The underlying assumptions are the same as those in Deuteronomy 22."

 A minority of theologians have argued in more recent times that premarital sex may not be immoral in some limited circumstances.
 An example is John Witte, who argues that the Bible itself is silent on the issue of consensual, premarital sex between an engaged couple.
 In other words, Witte claims that the Bible excludes premarital sex from its list of unlawful sexual relations (Leviticus 18) though Leviticus 18 is not the only such list, nor does Leviticus 18 claim to be exhaustive being devoted largely to forms of incest.

 Some of the debate arises from the question of which theological approach is being applied.
 A deontological view of sex interprets porneia, aselgeia and akatharsia in terms of whether the couple are married or non-married.
 What makes sex moral or immoral is the context of marriage.
 By contrast, a teleological view interprets porneia, aselgeia and akatharsia in terms of the quality of the relationship (how well it reflects God's glory and Christian notions of a committed, virtuous relationship).